temporalio/documentation/docs/content/how-to-develop-a-workflow-definition-in-go.md

 }
 ```

+A Workflow Definition written in Go can return both a custom value and an error.
+However, it is not possible to receive both a custom value and an error in the calling process as is normal in Go.
+The caller will receive either one or the other.
-Returning a non-nil `error` from a Workflow indicates that an error was encountered during its execution and the Workflow Execution should be [Terminated](#).
+Returning a non-nil `error` from a Workflow indicates that an error was encountered during its execution and the Workflow Execution should be [Terminated](#) and any custom return values will be ignored by the system.

 <!--
 <RelatedReadList